Refined Gribov-Zwanziger theory coupled to scalar fields in the Landau gauge: Scalar Field Propagator in the Minimal Scheme

 The RGZ gluon propagator Eq.~\eqref{eq:gluon.prop} is suppressed in the infrared, and {is compatible with a non-vanishing value at zero momentum, in accordance with lattice results.
 In fact, using this tree-level RGZ gluon propagator, one can fit the parameters $M$, $m$, and $\gamma$ by comparing it with lattice data.
 Notably, the fitting based on $SU(2)$ and $SU(3)$ lattice data shows that the RGZ tree-level gluon propagator is sufficient to reproduce the lattice data in the infrared~\cite{Cucchieri:2011ig, Oliveira:2012eh}.
 We emphasize that, although being determined by a fitting procedure with lattice data, the parameters $M$, $m$, and $\gamma$ are not free parameters, and can in principle be determined self-consistently by solving their corresponding gap equations~\cite{Dudal:2019ing}.

 As previously discussed, at one-loop, in order to compute the scalar-field propagator, it is just necessary to evaluate the inverse of the 1PI scalar two-point function.
 There are three diagrams that contribute to $\Gamma_{\phi\phi}^{(2)}$ at one-loop (c.f.
 Fig.~\ref{fig:diagrams}): a scalar tadpole ($\ScalarTad$), a gluon tadpole ($\GluonTad$) and a mixed sunset ($\MixedSun$).
+To compute the diagrams in Fig. \ref{fig:diagrams}, we used the \texttt{Mathematica} packages \textit{xAct} \cite{xAct1,xAct2}, \textit{Form-Tracer} \cite{FormTracer} and \textit{FeynCalc} \cite{FeynCalc1,FeynCalc2,FeynCalc3}.

 Therefore, we have for the 1PI scalar two-point function,

 where $\CounterTerm$ denotes the counter-terms that should be chosen to cancel the divergences and to ensure the renormalization conditions.
 In the present case, the ultraviolet divergences are either momentum independent, or proportional to $p^2$, thus $\CounterTerm = \delta_\phi \, p^2 + \delta_{m_\phi}$.